evgenyneu/Cosmos/README.md

 **Setup in Xcode 6 / Swift 1.2 project**

 Cosmos is written in Swift 2.0 and requires Xcode 7.
 Use the [previous version of the library](https://github.com/exchangegroup/Cosmos/wiki/Swift-1.2-setup) in Xcode 6 projects.
-Thanks to @nickhart for making the Xcode 6 version.
+Thanks to [nickhart](https://github.com/nickhart) for making the Xcode 6 version.

 ## Usage